mvboven/cmv-vaccination/README.md

 ## Parameters

 Fundamental parameters of the model are the infectiousness of persons with a primary infection (beta_1), the infectiousness after re-infection or reactivation (beta_2), the reduced susceptibility to re-infection as compared with primary infection (z), the probability that re-infection or reactivation lead to antibody boosting (probLtoB), the fraction of the population that is uninfected at 6 months (i.e. not infected congenitally or postnatally) (S0), and the probabilities of congential infection from an acutely infected mother (qcCMV) and postnatal infection (e.g., by breastfeeding, transfer of saliva from mother to offspring) (nu).
 Also estimated are the spline wieghts for the reactivation rates in females and males (a_raw).
-The 16x2=32 nonlinear equations for the age-specific forces of infection at equilibrium ($\lambda_f$ and $\lambda_m$) that result after interval decomposition (16 for each sex; see e.g., Chapter 9 of <https://press.princeton.edu/titles/9916.html> for details) are efficiently solved using a trick (see below).
+The 16x2=32 nonlinear equations for the age-specific forces of infection at equilibrium (\lambda_f and \lambda_m) that result after interval decomposition (16 for each sex; see e.g., Chapter 9 of <https://press.princeton.edu/titles/9916.html> for details) are efficiently solved using a trick (see below).
 The parameter block is given by:

 ```
 parameters {